Time Travel Debugging - Overview

 |Dumps||No coding upfront, low-intrusiveness, based on triggers.||Successive snapshot or live dumps provide a simple “over time” view.
 Overhead is essentially zero if not used.|

 |Telemetry & logs||Lightweight, often tied to business scenarios / user actions, machine learning friendly.||Issues arise in unexpected code paths (with no telemetry).
 Lack of data depth, statically compiled into the code.|

 |Time Travel Debugging (TTD)||Great at complex bugs, no coding upfront, offline repeatable debugging, analysis friendly, captures everything.||Large overhead at record time.
 May collect more data that is needed.
 Data files can become large.|

 TTD is available on Windows 10 after installing the WinDbg Preview app from the Store.
-WinDbg Preview is a brand-new version of WinDbg with more modern visuals, faster windows, a full-fledged scripting experience, with built in support for the extensible debugger data model.
+WinDbg Preview is an improved version of WinDbg with more modern visuals, faster windows, a full-fledged scripting experience, with built in support for the extensible debugger data model.
 For more information on downloading WinDbg Preview from the store, see Debugging Using WinDbg Preview.

 Trace file basics

 Trace file size

 The trace file can get big and the user of TTD needs to make sure that there is adequate free space available.
 If you record a program for even a few minutes, the trace files can quickly grow to be several gigabytes.
 TTD does not set a maximum size of trace files to allow for complex long running scenarios.
 Quickly re-creating the issue, will keep the trace file size as small as possible.

 A trace (.RUN) file stores the code execution during recording.